MyHubAlex/feathers-guide/offline/database-records.md

 ![layout-own-data-a](./assets/layout-own-data-a.jpg)

 You may have to add the `uuid` field to your present layouts.
-You can generate the values with:
+You can generate them with:

 ```javascript
 const { getUuid } = require('feathers-mobile/lib/utils/hash');